sharathbj/myBio/README.md

 Myself Sharath BJ,

-  - Currently a Senior Software Engg in Goibibo.
+  - Currently a Senior Software Engg in Goibibo, here i have been building a Next-Gen travel backend Application.

   - graduated in Bachelure of Engineering(ComputerScience Major) from PESIT Bangalore Karnataka.